 Let’s consider the website part of the question first.
 Your website is the first place customers go to qualify or disqualify you as someone they’d like to do business with.
-They want to get to know you first before taking that huge step of picking up the phone to call you or visiting your business.
+As your b2c crm software might have apprised you, they want to get to know you first before taking that huge step of picking up the phone to call you or visiting your business.
 If you’re absent from the internet, they can’t do that.
 They may not even think you’re a legitimate business, or assume you don’t plan to stay in business very long because you’re not committed enough to have a website.

 When it comes to media, a friend of mine at a local television station once told me: “If I get a press release from a company, the first thing I do is go to the business’s website.
 It could be a great story, but if I can’t see their website first – or if the website is really bad – I won’t cover the story.”
 Moral of the story, lack of a website (a good website) could result in lost media opportunities.

 While your website is your “home base” property for your communications online, social media provides the channels for you to share content and engage with your audience.
 On social, you get the opportunity to:

 - Share epic content: provide valuable information, tips, commentary that your audience will want to see, and keep coming back for.
 Kind of like this recent post about what the heck that extra hole is in your running shoes.
 Not only did it get shared all over social media, but it was also picked up by traditional and online media outlets.

 - Make your audience feel special: Share exclusive specials and deals with them.
 Give them a sneak peak at new products, or VIP nights to preview sales.

 - Do a little down & dirty market research: Want to know what your audience is thinking?
 Ask them!
 Social media is a great place to gather feedback, and give you some insight you may not otherwise have.